git-truck/git-truck/README.md

 ## [Get started](#get-started)

-1. In your favorite shell (for example cmd, PowerShell, etc.), navigate to the root directory of a git project you want to visualize.
+1. Within git repository, or a directory containing git repositories, run the command `npx git-truck@latest`.
-2. Execute the command `npx git-truck@latest`.
-Click `y` if it asks you to download the tool.
-A blank browser-window will open and Git Truck will now start analyzing your project (This might take a while to run, especially on big projects, you can follow the progress in your terminal).
-If you get an error in the terminal, you can try installing the tool globally by running `npm i -g git-truck@latest` and then run `git-truck` instead.
+2. Press `y` if it asks you to download the package.
-3. When Git Truck is done analyzing your project, it will show the visualization in your browser.
-Enjoy!
+3. The application will now open in your default browser.

 ## [I got an error or I want to give feedback, what do i do?](#i-got-an-error-or-i-want-to-give-feedback-what-do-i-do)